 HOW TO GET AROUND THE OCEAN: NAVIGATION Many people who live near the ocean may venture out onto it on rafts or boats.
-However, the question of getting around on the weight
+However, the question of getting around on the water is difficult since there are no "LANDmarks" or "SEAmarks".